 Filing an Extension

-If you realize that you’ll be filing your taxes late, you need to file for a tax filing extension.
+If you realize that you’ll be filing your taxes late, you need to file for a federal tax filing extension.
 This late tax filing help move will push back your deadline and thus protect you from potential penalties.

 Penalties for filing your taxes late can add up quickly, as you’ll be charged 5% of your owed tax amount for every month that you are late.
 So, for instance, let’s say that you must pay $2,500 to the IRS and you are four months late.
 Your penalty would amount to $500.
 Note that if you are over 60 days late, your minimum penalty will be $100 or one-tenth of your owed taxes, whichever is lower.
 However, again, you won’t have to pay penalties if you file for an extension.